techidaily/site-games-able/source/_posts/exploring-techs-edge-series-x-vs-custom-pc.md

  It is important when building a PC, however, to make sure you're not overpaying for the components.

  It takes a significant amount of research to set up a good gaming rig.
-You can choose to purchase a pre-built gaming system from[NZXT](https://nzxt.com) and others for convenience, but the Xbox Series X is significantly cheaper for its gaming capabilities and hassle-free one-unit purchase.
+You can choose to purchase a pre-built gaming system from [NZXT](https://nzxt.com) and others for convenience, but the Xbox Series X is significantly cheaper for its gaming capabilities and hassle-free one-unit purchase.

 ### Xbox Series X and Gaming PC Upgrade Options